eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 ## Introduction and Goals

-Within the Catena-X Network, Product Passports are provided by manufacturers and can be exchanged in a standardized way.
+Within the Catena-X Network, Digital Product Passports are provided by manufacturers and can be exchanged in a standardized way.
 The data exchange standards are given by Catena-X and are used provide the product passport to different users in the network.

 This passports can be used for different products like **Batteries**, **Gearboxes**, etc. At the moment the only product implemented are **batteries**, so the user interface only displays product passports.
-In the near future it will be able to display any passport structure, over a generic product passport that is in development at the moment.
+In the near future it will be able to display any passport structure, over a generic product passport that will come in future versions.

-The product passport consumer app provides an easy way to request a product passport from a manufacturer using the Catena-X network and standardized components and technologies.
+The digital product pass app provides an easy way to request a product passport from a manufacturer using the Catena-X network and standardized components and technologies.
 The passport will be displayed user-readable in an common browser.
 The app is used to access the passport data, which is provided by a manufacturer.
 Another interesting feature, is that you are able to scan a QR-code or by knowing the manufacturer and product-ID a user can request the passport over the Catena-X. On the other end, the manufacturer will provide passports with data elements, that the signed-in user is allowed to see the detailed information from a product.

-This application is developed by the **Product Passport Team**, one of the members from **Catena-X Circular Economy Team**, aiming to contribute to the environmental cause, allowing recyclers, OEMs and dismantlers to know properties, dimensions and other important data related with a current product or material.
+This application is developed by the **Digital Product Pass Team**, one of the members from **Catena-X Circular Economy Team**, aiming to contribute to the environmental cause, allowing recyclers, OEMs and dismantlers to know properties, dimensions and other important data related with a current product or material.

 ### Requirements Overview

 The product passport consumer app is an web-based application developed in Vue.js, making it accessible using **standard browsers** (Chrome, Edge, Firefox, etc) for any user in the Catena-X Network.

 It displays a specific passport for each product, in the Catena-X network hosted in a backend system.
-Using the Catena-X data exchange standards to request and receive data from the network it leverages the users and roles provided by Catena-X by using the required shared components (IAM, EDC, DAPS, DT-Registry)
+Using the Catena-X data exchange standards to request and receive data from the network it leverages the users and roles provided by Catena-X by using the required shared components (IAM, EDC, SSI, EDC Discovery, Discovery Finder and BPN Discovery) as well as the new Decentral DT-Registry.

 The product passport consumer app UI follows the Catena-X CI layout, keeping things simple for the user while still providing the necessary information.